 200-Hour Yoga Teacher Training Curriculum, Faculty, Tuition and Costs

-Areas of instruction will include, but not limited to:
+Areas of instruction in the online and in-person modules will include, but not limited to:

 Technique – Including asana (poses) practice and alignment, Pranayama (Breath work), and meditation, as well as the incorporation of mudras and bandhas into a regular yoga practice.

 Anatomy & Physiology – Including an in-depth understanding of the neuro-musculoskeletal system, and other systems of the physical body, the subtle energy body, and how these apply to the practice of yoga and how yoga can be used to address each of these systems therapeutically.